 All French Immersion placements are based on the availability of space and facilities.
 Placement of students will take place in accordance with the student enrolment priorities.

 Registration is not based on a first come first served basis.
-For schools where there are fewer spaces than the number of applicants, a lottery will take place in accordance to the Student Enrolment Priorities.
+For schools where there are fewer spaces than the number of applicants, a lottery will take place in accordance with the Student Enrolment Priorities.
 Students will be placed based on the order they are drawn from the lottery.

 Wait lists will also be established according to the draw order of the lottery.